-3 In the agent section of the Orchestrator Web page, identify the installer link for the operating system (that is, Windows, Linux, Solaris\, Mac\, Generic UNIX\) of the device where you want to install the agent.
+3 In the agent section of the Orchestrator Web page, identify the installer link for the operating system (that is, Windows, Linux, Solaris, Mac, Generic UNIX) of the device where you want to install the agent.

 For this release, only the Windows and Linux clients and agents are supported.
-For more information, see Chapter 3, "Planning the Installation," on page 23.
+For more information, see Chapter 3, "Planning the Installation," on page 27.

-The ZENworks Orchestrator Agent can be installed with or without Java runtime (JRE\.)
+The ZENworks Orchestrator Agent can be installed with or without Java runtime (JRE.)
 The computing resource might already have Java runtime installed, but to ensure that you have a compatible version of Java runtime with the agent, we recommend that you select the installer for both the agent and Java runtime.

-If the operating system for the managed device does not have a link available, it is not currently supported.
+Some operating systems for the managed device are not currently supported.

 - 4 Click the installer link to launch the installation wizard to install the agent on the computing resource. - 5 Follow the prompts in the wizard until the Identify ZOS Server page displays.
-Here, you need to ensure that you correctly enter IP\or\hostname\for\ZENworks\Orchestrator\Server in the Server field.
+Here, you need to ensure that you correctly enter IP_or_hostname_for_ZENworks_Orchestrator_Server in the Server field.

-Setup - Novell ZOS Agent 1.2.0
+📚 Setup - Novell ZOS Agent 1.3.0

-Indentify ZOS Server Please specifiy the DNS name or IP address of the ZOS server that this agent should attach to.
+Indentify ZOS Server Please specify the DNS name or IP address of the ZOS server that this agent should attach to.
 Novell

-ZOS Server: tszen4 Discover
+ZOS Server: Discover

 Server Discovery

 Available Servers:

-< Back Nex t > Cancel
+< Back N lext > Cancel